 - Bell pepper – high in beta-carotene, which is converted to Vitamin A

 There’s just something about a hot bowl of soup or stew on a dark autumn night.
-The instruction to load up on chicken noodle soup to chase away a cold is spot on.
+Grandma’s instructions to load up on chicken noodle soup when you catch a cold is spot on.

-Make your soups and stews with homemade bone broth (contains B vitamins in the marrow, magnesium, and zinc) and load them with colorful veggies (such as leafy greens or bright orange carrots for A and B Vitamins).
+Make your soups and stews with homemade bone broth and load them with colorful veggies.
+The bone broth contains B vitamins in the marrow, magnesium, and zinc.
+Fall vegetables such as leafy greens or bright orange carrots have A and B Vitamins.

 Hot soup keeps the body well-hydrated, which helps with delivering electrolyte minerals throughout the body.
 It also helps keep nasal mucus thin and clear, which protects us from inhaling viruses and bacteria.

-Add extra herbs including the anti-viral and anti-bacterial rosemary, thyme, and oregano, and the anti-inflammatory ginger to your soups.
+Add extra herbs like rosemary, thyme, and oregano, give you antiviral and antibacterial protection.
+Adding ginger to your soup is great for inflammation.